Answered By: Darcy Gervasio

 What If You Can't Find The Email Tool?

 Sometimes the email option is tricky to find.
-Here's some tips for emailing articles to yourself from "non-standard" databases:
+Here's some tips for emailing articles to yourself from databases without an obvious "email" icon: